 We tried a maple twist which was almost like a cinnamon roll but in rectangular form.
 The rich, yeasty, eggy dough mingled with layers of cinnamon sugar and was topped with a sweet maple frosting.
 This was so rich and decadent that we could only eat a few bites at a time!

 Oakmont Bakery also has seasonal specialties which on our visit were paczki and king cakes.
 Paczki are Polish pastries that are made from a yeasted dough, stuffed with fruit or other sweet fillings, and fried almost like a donut.
 We picked up two of these beauties, one stuffed with a whipped cream, and one stuffed with a prune filling.
 They were both heavenly but the prune one was our favorite with its thick, jammy filling that wasn't too sweet and a light but rich glazed dough.
 We were lucky we ate these at home, otherwise we would have been tempted to order more!
 (Paczki are only available from mid-January until Lent.)

-Oakmont Bakery is located at 531 Allegheny Avenue in Oakmont.
+Oakmont Bakery is located at One Sweet Street in Oakmont.